 In 2018, homelessness rose 0.3% across the US according to the Department of Housing and Urban Development, while homelessness in Seattle rose 4%.
 People experiencing homelessness can be individuals, children or families.
 They may be living on the streets; in abandoned buildings or vehicles; in shelters, missions or transitional housing; in single room occupancy; or have moved 2+ times within 60 days.
 A wide range of reasons may be behind why someone is without a permanent dwelling and experiencing homelessness: individuals may be employed and still unable to find affordable housing; able to work but currently under- or unemployed due to a suffering economy or personal hardship; or not able to work without assistance.
 Counting people living outside (unsheltered) and in shelters, Seattle has the third largest homeless population of major US cities—12,112, in 2018.

-Charlotte Sanders, UW Seattle, will present FREE pre-show lectures on Homelessness on Saturday, October 5 at 7:00pm, and Sunday, October 13 at 1:00pm.
+Charlotte Sanders, UW Seattle, presented FREE pre-show lectures on Homelessness on Saturday, October 5 at 7:00pm, and Sunday, October 13 at 1:00pm.
 Charlotte Sanders joined the School of Social Work in December 2014 as a teaching associate, serving as the field lead for the School’s newly created Northwest Leaders in Behavioral Health Program.
 Sanders has been involved in social services for more than 22 years, primarily serving Seattle youth and young adults in different homeless service settings and capacities, ranging from direct service, program management and advocacy.

 Most recently, she worked with Neighborcare Health’s Homeless Youth Clinic as the youth clinic manager and onsite social worker.
 She continues to work as an on-call intake social worker for Washington state’s Children’s Administration Central Intake Unit.
 Prior to moving to the Seattle area, she provided therapy and case management services to children through the Yakima Valley Farm Workers Clinic located in the same town in which she was raised.
 Sanders also co-chairs the UW interprofessional course on homelessness.